xjtu-ics/ics-webpage/README.md

 └── avatar.png (File formats such as JPG, PNG, and JPEG are available.)
 ```

-Submit your ZIP file to `data/profile-ta`.
-GitHub Actions will automatically parse it and update it on the website.
+Submit your ZIP file to `data/profile-ta`, and run `make profile-ta`.

 ## GENERATE EVENTS